saastechacademy/foundation/moqui-framework/beginner/developing-rest-api.md

 * Implement CRUD services in Moqui

 Prerequisite
-Complete following tutorial in give order
+Complete following tutorial in given order

 Services in Moqui.
 https://youtu.be/6kFwPlPk92c